Skip to content

 Race marshals will be stationed along the route to check that runners comply with the regulations;

 The race marshals are authorized to carry out checks of any kind.
-They may stop a runner from competing after reporting an irregularity or infringement to the race organisers.
+They may stop a runner from competing after reporting an irregularity or infringement to the race organizers.

-If an irregularity is confirmed, the runner will be disqualified by the race organisers.
+If an irregularity is confirmed, the runner will be disqualified by the race organizers.

 • Refusal to submit to checks